raspberrypilearning/people-in-space-indicator/worksheet.md

 Now you'll use the LEDs to display the number of people currently in space.

-1. Now it's time to bring it all together in a file.
+1. It's time to bring it all together in a file.
 Click `File > New File`.

 1. Start by importing the libraries you've used: